 Trees grow to different sizes and at various rates depending on species, age, and site characteristics.
 This distinction allows for various tree layers to form over time, resulting in structural diversity.
 When trees photosynthesize at a rate greater than what is needed for general processes, they can store excess carbon as wood, increasing their total biomass.
 Here, forest growth is measured as annual change in net growth (expressed in cubic feet) for all live trees on Forest Inventory and Analysis Phase 2 plots1.
-The current year is scored as the difference from the long-term mean, scaled between 1 and 5.
+A high score means that tree growth is remaining stable over time.

 The score is calculated using a target value and the historical range of the the entire long-term dataset.
 The higher the score, the closer this year's value is to the target.

 Once the score is computed for each year, the trend in scores over time is calculated.
 If the trend is significantly positive or negative, the long-term trend is marked as increasing or decreasing respectively.

 Distance between minimum and target (scaled between 1 and 5)

 No change from the long-term mean is better

 |Minimum value used in scoring||

 |Maximum value used in scoring||

 Data maximum + 10% of the range